Design language for government staff services

 As a DesignOps team in the Home Office, we identified the need for a seperate and focused design language that could be used across Government on all staff services.
 Not only is the scale of services produced for civil servants huge, but those services enable staff to provide services to the public.
 Helping staff work more effectively benefits everyone in the country.
 Getting this project right would have a huge benefit and was a hugely ambitious task which I was fortunate to lead.

 Reuse and building on top of GOV.UK design system

 A design language is the visual language of digital services and products.
 Like any language, it relies on rules to help users understand how to use it.
 It explains those rules to its users, guiding teams on how to consistently implement the language across a service.

-The design operations team at the Home Office set out to create consistent guidance that could be used across Government when designing staff services.
-We wanted to lay the foundations for a more consistent experience that teams could build upon over time.
+I set out to create consistent guidance that could be used across Government when designing staff services.
+I wanted to lay the foundations for a more consistent experience that teams could build upon over time.
 Our services, whether public or staff facing, should inspire confidence and trust, and meet the highest accessibility and usability standards.